iov-one/docs/docs/weave/weave-api-spec/03-querying.md

 ### Bucket paths

-Every bucket registed under Weave is accessed using __paths__.
+Every bucket registered under Weave is accessed using __paths__.
 On the example curl command above given path parameter says the bucket wanted to be accessed is the tokens bucket.

 Here are the major bucket paths registered under BNSD: